TonyCWeng/Practice_Problems/notes/uml_class_diagrams.md

 - Private (-): Class methods only.
 No subclasses
 - Attributes should always be Private or Protected.

-### Multiplicity
+### Multiplicity (Cardinality)
+- Cardinality refers to the number of elements we should expect to find in some attribute/field
+- Multiplicity enables one to specify cardinality on a field
-- rules on attributes (Ex. - favoriteNumbers: int[1..10] would suggest there being 1 to 10 different favorite numbers)
+  - (Ex. - favoriteNumbers: int[1..10] would suggest there being 1 to 10 different favorite numbers)
   - known range of args: [min..max]
   - Unknown number of args: * inside brackets
   - {unique}, {notUnique}